Church History Highlights

 The congregation has at various times been named Church of the Good Shepherd, First Universalist Church, and Universalist Church of Tarpon Springs.
 Its present name, Unitarian Universalist Church of Tarpon Springs, was adopted in 1992.

 Both Webster and Safford had many northern friends who were among those being attracted as winter visitors to Tarpon Springs after the railroad was built and the town was being developed as a resort.
 One winter visitor was George Inness, Sr., the famous 19th century landscape artist, who painted some of his well-known works here.
 Later his son, George Inness, Jr., a member of the church, painted three beautiful landscape panels for the sanctuary to replace windows blown out by a hurricane in 1918.
-The church is home to ten large Inness paintings that once adorned the walls, making a notable contribution to the beauty of the interior and to the cultural life of the community.
-The paintings were moved to secure storage when sinkholes were discovered on the property in 2013, but will once again adorn the walls of our church when the remediation and restoration work is complete.
+The church is home to ten large Inness paintings that adorn the walls, making a notable contribution to the beauty of the interior and to the cultural life of the community.

 The Unitarian Universalist Church of Tarpon Springs is one of some eleven hundred societies that are members of the Unitarian Universalist Association of North America.